Field Identification

 Organic Control Methods

-Vacuum or sweep adults and nymphs from living spaces and sun-warmed walls into soapy water.
-Seal exterior gaps around windows, vents, and siding with caulk or fine mesh before late summer flights.
-Heat-treat or sun-dry stored items that harbor overwintering adults in sheds.
+Vacuum or sweep adults and nymphs from walls into soapy water -- faster and safer than fogging living rooms.
+Seal gaps around windows, vents, and utility penetrations with caulk or fine mesh before late summer flights.
+Heat-treat or sun-dry stored patio cushions and holiday decor that sat in sheds with bugs.
+Sticky tape on sills helps monitoring; it will not clear a neighborhood.

 Let Nature Handle It